-DCR ratings are minimally influenced by a subject's opinion of the content (e.g., whether the subject likes or dislikes the production quality).
+DCR ratings are minimally influenced by a subject’s opinion of the content (e.g., whether the subject likes or dislikes the production quality).
 Thus, DCR is able to detect colour impairments and skipping errors that the ACR method may miss.

 DCR ratings may contain a slight bias.
 This occurs because the reference always appears first and people know that the first stimulus is the reference.

+The DCR method is appropriate when evaluating the fidelity of transmission with respect to the source signal.
+This is frequently an important factor in the evaluation of high-quality systems.
+The specific comments of the DCR scale (imperceptible or perceptible) are valuable when the viewer’s detection of impairment is an important factor.